 My room, number 5 at the top of a rather steep flight of stairs – that’s a 600 year old pub for you – was surprisingly large, with a king-sized bed, smart bathroom with walk-in shower, a desk and even a sofa.
 In spite of the sunshine it was rather gloomy – some lighter decoration and taking the table-top mirror away from the window might help – and it had a slightly utilitarian feel thanks to the ironing board propped up next to the bed.

 However it had full tea and coffee-making facilities and when I checked in I was given a pot of fresh milk to take up which was a nice and welcoming touch.
-There were only four channels available on my TV which was surprising but the wi-fi was free and fast.
+There were only four channels available on my TV which was surprising but the free wi-fi was fast.

 Dinner at the Bull at Sonning